Have multiple Git repositories in one IDE project for better cross-references. This is beneficial especially for Antora projects.

 The user is working with AsciiDoc or Antora content in several Git repositories.

 If the projects can contain standard AsciiDoc content, the user might want to benefit from auto-completion on attribute names.

-Supported as of 0.34.2 of the plugin: In another situation a playbook might be in one repository, while the components reside in a different repository, and the user wants auto-completion for attributes defined in the playbook when editing components.
+Supported as of 0.34.2 of the plugin: In another situation, a playbook might be in one repository, while the components reside in a different repository, and the user wants auto-completion for attributes defined in the playbook when editing components.

-Create a project with multiple modules in your IDE.
+Create a project with multiple modules in the IDE.
 Each module will be backed by its own Git repository.
 Despite multiple Git repositories, the IDE will show it as one project with multiple modules.

 Once the setup is complete, the IDE’s view for Git will show a combined history for all Git repositories added in the following steps.
 Depending on the user’s needs, this might be helpful in the long term and confusing at the beginning.

 To help with multiple Git repositories,